Best eSIM for France 2026: All 4 Carriers Compared — Paris to Provence

 How to Install Your eSIM for France (Step-by-Step)

-In the video below, you’ll see exactly how to install and activate your eSIM on iPhone using the app.
-It’s simple, fast, and avoids dealing with airport resellers or slow WiFi at arrival.
+Set up your eSIM before you leave home — it takes less than 3 minutes and guarantees you land in France already connected.
+In the video below, you’ll see exactly how to install and activate your eSIM on iPhone using the app — simple, fast, and avoids dealing with airport resellers or slow WiFi at arrival.

 👉 Quick tip: install your eSIM now, but only turn on the line when you land in France.
 That way, you don’t waste any days on your plan.